Free challenge opportunity for local employees/employers

-At a recent Full Council meeting, the ceremonial ‘right, privilege and honour of marching through the streets of the City of Milton Keynes’ was granted to 261 (Horsa) Squadron of the 158th Regiment of the Royal Logistic Corps in recognition of the Regiment’s long association with Milton Keynes.
+At a Full Council meeting in March, the ceremonial ‘right, privilege and honour of marching through the streets of the City of Milton Keynes’ was granted to 261 (Horsa) Squadron of the 158th Regiment of the Royal Logistic Corps in recognition of the Regiment’s long association with Milton Keynes.
 We’re proud to support those who serve.

 Veterans ID Cards, have you got yours?